-We use two groups of policy files as the test samples.
+We use two groups of policy file shown in Table 2 as test samples.
 One group only contains policies with the standard attributes which are used as the policies of the ITHJ09 scheme, and the other only contains policies with the extended attributes which are used as the policies of our ECP-ABE scheme.
-Each group has 10 test policy files to test the efficiency and the number of attribute node varies from 1 to 10.
+Each group has 10 test policy files to test the efficiency when the number of attribute node varies from 1 to 10.
 The access tree is a two-tier structure when there are 1-4 attribute nodes, a three-tier structure when there are 5-7 attribute nodes, and a four-tier structure when there are 8-10 attribute nodes.

 We run three times for each test policy file and get the average cost as the result.
-Fig.5 is the result of the tests.
+Figure 3 is the result of test.